onewheelskyward/lita-onewheel-xkcd/readme.rst

 Comic by number: http://xkcd.com/1/info.0.json

 How to map # to date?  - it's in the meta

-Parser script, import into postgres?
-Best way to handle json

 Keyword tokenizer, it's substring searching at the moment.